plrang/CHIP-8-emulator-python/README.md

 <b>How to install and run</b>

 Download or clone the files.
-The "ROMs" directory contains the public domain ROM files with simple games and demos.
-If you want to try other ROM files, just put them inside the folder and add to the script source.
+Download ROM files (*.ch8) from the web and put them inside the [ROMs] folder, then add or comment out in the script source.

 <b>Enter the command to run the emulator</b>